SWAB RADIO 2024 BY ARTSUPER

 Territory in focus: art and context in the Middle East

-The situation in the Middle East is always topical for global audiences in part due to the usual geopolitical tensions that affect the region, in which all the great powers participate.
-At the same time, it is a territory in which historically there has been a rich, extensive and diverse cultural production.
-We spoke with the spaces from Syria, Lebanon and Iran that participate in Swab this year, about their vision of the territory, both at a geopolitical level and in relation to emerging artistic practices.
+The situation in the Middle East has always been a topic of global interest, partly due to the ongoing geopolitical tensions in the region, in which all the great powers are involved.
+At the same time, it is a territory with a rich, extensive, and diverse cultural production that spans centuries.
+We spoke with representatives from spaces in Syria, Lebanon, and Iran that participated in Swab this year about their perspectives on the region, both in terms of geopolitics and emerging artistic practices.

 Participants: Mohammad Ali Ahmadifar (Yafteh), Abir Boukhari (AllArtNow), Marie-Nour Hechaime (Takeover)